mwcz/palebluepixel/content/pages/projects/clayto.md

 ![mwcz.org screenshot]({filename}/static/images/projects/screenshot_clayto.png "clayto.com screenshot")

-I've run a photography site in some fashion since 2003.
-Inspired by the photography presentation ideas of [Noah Grey's][6] photography site, the site's color scheme always matches the photo being viewed, as Noah did (or used to!).
+I started clayto.com in 2003.
+Inspired by [Noah Grey's][6] photography presentation ideas, the site's color scheme always matches the photo being viewed, as Noah did (or used to!).

-Here are four examples of the color schemes
+Here are four examples of the color schemes:

 ![example of color theme matching images]({filename}/static/images/projects/screenshot_clayto_palettes_small.png "example of color theme matching images")

 Images [1][9], [2][10], [3][11], [4][12].

+The color schemes are automatically generated when a photo is posted.
+A "suggested palette" is displayed, along with a color picker, and a tool to sample colors directly from the image.

 The site as it exists now was written in 2007-2008, as my first Django project.
 It needs some serious TLC in the form of bringing it into the twenty-tens with